limosek/prestashop-cli/README.md

 $ . env.sh
 $ {pslist|psget|psprops|psupdate|psdel|psenable|psdisable} [options]
 ```
+(Note - on `*buntu you can 'sudo apt-get install php-cache-lite' instead of 'sudo pear install cache_lite'):

 If you use env.sh, autocompletion is working automatically so you can use TAB.
 If you run command without parameters, it will show help options.
 You can even use --help to get more help.